No To Privatization Without Economic Enfranchisement

 Government will find itself scrambling or unable to offer the displaced workers any substantial “parting packages” and then the National Insurance will be under more pressure to distribute and pay unemployment benefits.
 While we are not totally against private sector involvement of state agencies, we are not convinced that the private sector in Barbados has demonstrated that it is any better equipped to reform or innovate the changes needed in the fast moving new world economy.

 We are totally opposed to selling off vital state agencies to already firmly entrenched corporate entities.
 This will lead to the further establishment of corporate oligarchies, that will eventually control a much bigger and disproportionate sate of the economic pie.
 Those who are looking and comparing Barbados’ economic model with those of more advanced economies are making a huge mistake.
 In the United States, all huge public contracts are mandated to give specific opportunities to minority business groups based sometimes on ethnicity and gender.

-The MCG will therefore only supports large scale privatization if it embraces the concept of economic enfranchisement for those businesses that need a leg up.
+The MCG will therefore only support large scale privatization if it embraces the concept of economic enfranchisement for those businesses that need a leg up.
 Any radical change of government fiscal or social policy must contain the goal of moving the goal post so that those who have been perpetually failing to get a shot are given a real opportunity at scoring.
-Anything other approach is counterproductive and basically is in simple Bajan parlance: Unfair.
+Any other approach is counterproductive and basically is, in simple Bajan parlance: Unfair.